Share this article

 In 2018, Solve selected 33 new Solver teams, expanding our marketplace to include 99 inspiring tech entrepreneurs.
 The 2018 teams are 61 percent women-led and come from 15 different countries—our most diverse class yet.
 Our Solver portfolio now includes solutions as varied as a coding bootcamp for human trafficking survivors, to an AI-driven diagnosis tool for community health workers, to a flower-based fiber that absorbs oil spills.

-Since Solve’s inception in 2015, we’ve brokered dozens of partnerships for Solver teams, helped them gain media and conference exposure, and moved $5.5 billion in funding to scale their work.
+Since Solve’s inception in 2015, we’ve brokered dozens of partnerships for Solver teams, helped them gain media and conference exposure, and moved $5.5 million in funding to scale their work.

 Solve, an initiative of MIT President L. Rafael Reif, was founded on the belief that the world’s most pressing problems can be solved through open innovation and partnership.
 At Solve’s 2018 flagship event Solve at MIT, President Reif reminded the Solve community of this vision.